 Miscarriage is the term used if you lose your pregnancy before 24 weeks of gestation.
 Most miscarriages occur in the first trimester, or before the 13th week of gestation.
 Sadly, miscarriage is far more common than people think.
 One in every four to five pregnancies will end in miscarriage.

 It's an incredibly difficult and emotional experience.
 It brings physical, psychological and social challenges.
 People often wonder why it has happened, and whether they’ve done anything wrong or could have done something to prevent it.
 Most of the time, there is no obvious reason for a miscarriage, and you should reassure yourself that there’s nothing you could have done differently or better.
 You should also take heart from the fact that a miscarriage, even multiple miscarriages, does not mean that you are not going to carry a pregnancy to full term and become a parent.

 Many people need to take time to grieve for the loss of their baby after a miscarriage.
-Around 20% of women who have suffered a miscarriage or ectopic pregnancy will have ongoing psychological symptoms, and these can last for many months.
+Around 1 in 5 women who have suffered a miscarriage or ectopic pregnancy will have ongoing psychological symptoms, and these can last for many months.

 Your doctor would want to know that you have had a miscarriage and would want to know if you were having a difficult time with your mood, mental health or other distressing psychological symptoms.